argoms/argoms.github.io/swarmathon1.md

 Okay, taking a step back here. **Press A to potato actually does work, I was just in the wrong tab** (make sure to be in the Info Log).

-Now, since those messages clearly have no effect on movement, there's only one other place where the joy axes are even looked at in all the code, which is ROSAdapter.cpp, so I threw this in after linear was declared:
+Now, since those messages clearly have no effect on movement, there's only one other place where the joy axes are even looked at in all the code, which is 'ROSAdapter.cpp', so I threw this in after linear was declared:
 ```
 if(message->buttons[0])
 {